Spotlight: A Taste of Sunny Coastal Cali344

 Whenever someone asks me what I do and I explain my job as one of the Test Kitchen managers at Savory Spice, I’m asked the following three questions: what is the coolest thing I’ve ever cooked (it’s impossible to pick favorites, but cured egg yolks were a pretty fun experiment), do I need taste testers (sometimes!), and what is my favorite seasoning?
-I’ve got the answer to that last question on lock: Park Hill Maple Pepper for the cold months and Coastal Cali Fennel Pollen Rub for the summer.
+I’ve got the answer to that last question on lock: Park Hill Maple & Spice for the cold months and Coastal Cali Fennel Pollen Rub for the summer.

 I’ll admit it: these seasonings are similar.
 Both are blends with sweet and savory components (and are killer on Brussels sprouts and sweet potatoes).
 Where they diverge though is the important bit.
 Park Hill is nuanced with warm flavors of ginger, nutmeg, and mustard while Coastal Cali packs a punch of citrus with orange peel, bright Ground Coriander Seeds, and golden orange Aji Amarillo Chile Powder—which lends the smallest touch of heat and a distinctive piquant fruitiness.
 Garlic, onion, and paprika all pitch in to add balance.

 You may be asking: “What brings all those interesting flavors together?”